Before becoming a driver, there are several requirements that must be met.

 - The licensing process

-This syllabus is regularly reviewed, including with the Local Authority Designated Officer (LADO) and Partnership Strategic Exploitation Co-ordinator.
+Vehicle conditions This syllabus is regularly reviewed, including with the Local Authority Designated Officer (LADO) and Partnership Strategic Exploitation Co-ordinator.
 At the end of the training programme, there is a written assessment.
-Across 2021 and 2022, 55% of applicants failed this assessment.
+Typically, half of applicants do not pass the assessment.

 Where there are concerns about applicants suspected of involvement in historic child sex exploitation investigations, further vetting is undertaken by the National Crime Agency (NCA).